 But guess what?

 Before you know it, all that money you didn't want your ex to get will be gone.
-Blown on legal bills totaling in the tens or hundreds of thousands of dollars.
+Blown on legal fees totaling in the tens or hundreds of thousands of dollars.

 Before you know it, you'll be liquidating your 401(k), taking out a second mortgage on your house and raiding your children's college fund.
-All to pay your lawyers.
+All to pay your attorney.

 There will be no money left over to fight about and long after your divorce decree, you'll be left in financial hole you'll never be able to get out of.

 The more peaceful a divorce, the less money you'll spend.

 There's no question the financial damage an attorney-driven divorce will do is devastating and can ruin you for life.

 But that damage pales in comparison to the emotional devastation it will inflict upon both of you.